 My journey along the ‘open road’ has provided me with time to reflect on life, as I re-examine the past, think about the present and dream of future possibilities.
 I notice the changing smells in the air, the colors that illuminate the sky, the sounds of the birds and other animals in the far distance.

 Observing the conditions of the road, everything I discover or recognize is a manifestation of my own adventure.
-Passing by the everlasting landmarks of physical, abandoned buildings leaving a story behind.
+Passing by the everlasting landmarks of physically abandoned buildings, I think about their previously embodied lives and experiences, leaving their story behind.
 They too have left their footprints on history.

-Time never stands still, time is forever shifting, changing and altering our interactions with the world.
+Time never stands still, it’s forever shifting, changing and altering our interactions with the world.

-Traveling year to year along this same road.
-Every trip I started noticing new things along my journey previously never noticed.
-I started recognizing houses, barns, buildings, silos, physical mile markers unconsciously.
-I often felt a little saddened because so many structures have changed over the years while others have stayed the same: unaltered, unscathed on the outside, the inside may tell another story.
+Traveling year to year along this same road, I started recognizing houses, barns, buildings, silos, physical mile markers unconsciously.
+I often felt a little saddened because so many structures have changed over the years while others have stayed the same: unaltered, unscathed on the outside, the inside may tell a different story.

 How time sets in and all things age – like the dry petals of the rose tossed along the side of the road.
-Nothing stays the same – like the Red Barn that has moldered over the years that incapsulated the once forgotten splendor of its vermillion glory, in its time.
+Nothing stays the same – like the red barn that has moldered over the years that incapsulated the once forgotten splendor of its vermillion glory, in its time.
 Certain mile markers share the same past grandeur, however outdated they might seem now.
-Time never stands still, time is forever shifting, changing and altering our interactions with the world.
-Just like the whimsical movement of the overgrown grass waist high, swiftly moving with each passing car.
+Time never stands still, it’s forever shifting, changing and altering our interactions with the world.
+Just like the whimsical movement of the overgrown grass waist high, that sways elegantly with each passing car.